 Right from how they behave, to their choice of words, to their level of aggression and many other factors, they teach the employee mindset.

 When I wanted to become a blogger, I began listening to bloggers and copying what they were doing.
-I immersed myself in the blogging lifestyle and here I am today entertaining you.
+I immersed myself in the blogging lifestyle and here I am.

 When a lecturer says he is waiting for a salary at the end of the month, he has already subconsciously told his students that they can mismanage their money because there will always be a salary at the end of the month.

-Again, there is nothing wrong with being taught how to seek a job.
+Again, there is nothing wrong with being taught how to look for a job.
 Colleges teach students how to write job applications that get them jobs, which is great.

 But if you have the entrepreneurial mindset, the job seeking mindset will destroy you.
 Most of the time, I see graduates talking of getting jobs then using the money they earn from their jobs to start a business.